 Protecting Confidential Information Via Contracts

-As an experienced Des Moines, IA business contract lawyer – including those who practice at the Law Group of Iowa – can explain in greater detail, there are four main kinds of intellectual property protections available to companies looking to limit their liability and maximize the value of their intellectual property assets.
+As an experienced business contract lawyer – including those who practice at the Law Group of Iowa – can explain in greater detail, there are four main kinds of intellectual property protections available to companies looking to limit their liability and maximize the value of their intellectual property assets.

 - Patents: Protect inventions, including novel designs for useful, tangible, and reproducible products